 1. Cheson BD, Fisher RI, Barrington SF, et al: Recommendations for initial evaluation, staging, and response assessment of Hodgkin and non-Hodgkin lymphoma: The Lugano classification.
 J Clin Oncol 32(27):3059-3068, 2014.

 Prognosis varies by the type and stage of lymphoma and individual patient factors.
 In general, patients with peripheral T-cell or natural killer (NK)/T-cell lymphomas typically have a worse prognosis than those with B-cell non-Hodgkin lymphoma.
 Within each non-Hodgkin lymphoma variant, prognosis is related to differences in tumor cell biology.

 The most commonly used prognostic scoring system is the International Prognostic Index (IPI) for diffuse large B-cell lymphoma).
-The IPI score is used only for diffuse large B-cell lymphoma (DLBCL).
+However, the IPI score is used only for diffuse large B-cell lymphoma (DLBCL).
 There are also scoring systems for follicular lymphoma (FLIPI) and mantle cell lymphoma (MIPI).
 Online calculators are available to estimate prognosis in other types of non-Hodgkin lymphoma as well.

 The IPI considers 5 risk factors:

 Poor performance status (can be measured using the Eastern Cooperative Oncology Group tool)

 > 1 extranodal site